alexisidlettewilson/alexisidlettewilson.github.io/Capstone_RNotebook.md

 #### Individual Feature Statistics
 Descriptive statistics for additional features are beyond the scope of this summary, considering over 400 features were provided for analysis.
-Summary statistics (¬¬¬minimum, maximum, median, mean, and standard deviation) were calculated for numeric features.
+Summary statistics (minimum, maximum, median, mean, and standard deviation) were calculated for numeric features.
 A box plot was generated for the categorical feature school__ownership.

 |    Feature                                         |    Minimum        |    Maximum            |    Median          |    Mean            |    Std.
 Dev.      |
 |----------------------------------------------------|-------------------|-----------------------|--------------------|--------------------|--------------------|